Julie Brill

-Julie Simone Brill (born March 12, 1959) is an American lawyer who serves as Chief Privacy Officer and Corporate Vice President for Global Privacy and Regulatory Affairs at Microsoft.
-Prior to this, Brill served as a member of the Federal Trade Commission (FTC) from 2010 to 2016.
+Julie Simone Brill (born March 12, 1959) is an American lawyer who is Chief Privacy Officer and Corporate Vice President for Global Privacy, Safety and Regulatory Affairs at Microsoft.
+Prior to her role at Microsoft, Brill was nominated by President Barack Obama on November 16, 2009, and confirmed unanimously by the US Senate to serve as Commissioner of the US Federal Trade Commission on March 3, 2010.
+Brill was a Commissioner of the Federal Trade Commission (FTC) from 2010 to 2016.

 Early life and education

 Brill was born in Houston, Texas on March 12, 1959.
 In 1977, Brill graduated from Columbia High School in Maplewood, New Jersey, and was later inducted into the school's hall of fame in 2012.
 Brill graduated magna cum laude with a bachelor's degree (B.A.) in economics from Princeton University.
 In 1985, she received her Juris Doctor (J.D.) degree from the New York University School of Law as a Root-Tilden-Kern scholar.

 Government career

-Assistant Vermont Attorney General
+Offices of State Attorneys General

 From 1988 to 2008, Brill served in the Vermont Attorney General's office as Assistant Attorney General for Consumer Protection and Antitrust.
-In 1991, she and her staff discovered that 3,000 Vermont residents were identified as having tax liens against them by a consumer credit reporting agency.
-She also worked to coordinate with other states as co-chair of the Privacy Working Group at the National Association of Attorneys General.
+She worked to coordinate with other states as co-chair of the Privacy Working Group at the National Association of Attorneys General.
+In 1991, she and her staff discovered hundreds of Vermont residents were incorrectly identified as having tax liens against them by a consumer credit reporting agency, leading to a major settlement with the credit reporting industry.
+Brill testified in Congress about these issues, and ultimately the Fair Credit Reporting Act was revised in 1996 based on problems discovered by Brill and others.

+From 2008-2010, Brill was Deputy Attorney General in charge of Consumer Protection and Competition in North Carolina, serving under then-Attorney General Roy Cooper.